What is SSL Certificate and why is it a must-have for every website

 - Certification Path

-To view all this information, click on padlock icon in the address bar.
+To view all this information, click on the padlock icon in the address bar.
 A dropdown will appear, click on Certificate (Valid).

 The following certificate information will appear.
 You can check all the details by clicking further.

 Suggested reading: Top 10 reliable SSL Certificate Providers in 2019